 SDR UK CD release, 2003

-CD (SDR, UK, 2003): Attractive CD booklet following style of album cover.
+Attractive CD booklet following style of album cover.
 Includes 8 page insert, outer cover reproducing the album cover on the front and a track listing on the back.
-Inside, lyrics for the songs in black and white against a background taken from the wallpaper detail.
-Back of the tray has the track listing along with the DC plus dog photo.
+Inside, for the first time (the vinyl LP did not have a lyric sheet), lyrics for the songs in black and white against a background taken from the wallpaper detail.
+Back of the tray has the track listing along with the DC plus (Lambert's) dog photo.
 CD in blue and white, again incorporating the wallpaper design.

 CD and tray back